Jump to navigation

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all coursework, passes the general examination, and completes the two empirical papers at a satisfactory level.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all coursework, passes the general examination, and completes the empirical paper at a satisfactory level.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 All students are required to serve as “preceptors” (assistants in instruction) in courses taught by department faculty on several occasions, ordinarily during their second and third years of study.

 In their dissertation, students are expected to demonstrate command of a major theoretical issue in sociology and control of the empirical and theoretical literature relevant to their research topic.
 They must show high-level competence in research procedures, including design, analysis, and evaluation.
 A three-paper option is possible with the agreement of the dissertation committee.

 The Ph.D. is awarded only after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.